Cheapest local fixed energy tariffs for UK homes 2026

 What does “local” mean for energy tariffs?

 “Local” refers to tariffs and pricing that depend on your postcode and supply region.
-Energy unit rates and standing charges can vary by region due to network costs and supplier pricing structures.
+Unit rates and standing charges vary by region due to network costs and supplier pricing, so the cheapest fix differs from one area to another.

 Can I switch if I’m in a fixed contract already?